wvides/tracing-demo/README.md

 ## TODO

 - Change services to return and report errors randomly
-- Automate grafana manual configuration steps
-- Add built in container that will make requests to the endpoints
+- Add built in container that will make requests to the endpoints (using bombardier perhaps)

 ## Challenges that will come for us if we ever want to use a stack like this